kokhrimenko/file-storage/README.md

 - I've preserved the task requirement at the bottom of this document.
 - I didn't use swagger because this service is pretty simple and didn't require it.
 - I've little simplified StorageService because I don't need some of them and decided to remove theirs for economy time reason.
-- I didn't implement share to the user and user registration features.
+- I've implemented a share feature but a user can't, at the moment, remove his share after creation.
 - I use simple Front-End forms and scripts to minimise time consumption.

 Installation instruction: